Gas Leaf Blower Ban in US States and Cities

 Washington

-Cities like Seattle and Tacoma considering or implementing regulations on gas-powered leaf blowers.
+Cities like Seattle and Tacoma are considering or implementing regulations on gas-powered leaf blowers.
 These cities are focusing on reducing noise pollution and environmental impact.

 • Seattle: Approved the ban for contractors by 2025 and homeowners by 2027.